hapytex/django-antipatterns/patterns/set-values-to-a-created-updated-object-in-a-class-based-view.md

 # What problems are solved with this?

-A class-based view is powerful, but it is often not entirely clear where to add certain logic to alter the codeflow slightly.
+A class-based view is powerful, but it is often not entirely clear where to add certain logic to alter the code flow slightly.
 Often people will alter the entire <code>.post(&hellip;)</code> method.
 This destroys most of the boilerplate code in the view.
 This does not only mean the user needs to define a long view, but it is also likely that the user will not think about everything